 You can obtain additional BPs by staking TRX in the TRON network's Delegated Proof of Stake (DPoS).
 All staked accounts receive a share of BPs from a fixed amount within a shared BP pool; the share you receive depends on the amount of TRX you staked.
 To calculate the BPs received through staking, use the Tronscan Resource Calculator.

-After you spend your staked BPs, the amount received through staking is gradually replenished over 24 hours.
+After you spend your staked BPs, the amount received through staking replenishes over 24 hours.

 Burning TRX for BPs

-If you find that you are short of the BPs necessary to perform a transaction, you can burn TRX for BPs.
+If you do not have enough BPs to perform a transaction, you can burn TRX for BPs.
 To calculate the BPs received through burning TRX, use the Tronscan Resource Calculator.

 Consuming Bandwidth Points